 Nicholson Yacht Charters.
 Nicholson Yacht Charters are real professionals, true pioneers in Caribbean sailing, with three generations spanning 60 years of experience.
 A long-established island family, they can offer you anything from a 20-foot ketch to a giant schooner.
 English Harbour.
 268/460–1530 or 305/433–5533. www.nicholson-charters.com.

 Ondeck.
 Ondeck runs skippered charters on the likes of Farr and Beneteau out of the Antigua Yacht Club Marina in Falmouth Harbour, terrific one- and two-day sailing workshops, and eco-adventure trips to Montserrat on a racing yacht.
 You can even participate in official regattas.
 Instructors and crew are all seasoned racers.
+Bareboating options and sunset cruises are also available.
 268/562–6696. www.ondeckoceanracing.com.

 Sunsail.
 Sunsail has an extensive modern fleet of dinghies and 32-foot day-sailers starting at $25 per half day, $50 for a full day (always call in advance as the Nelson's Dockyard office is open sporadically).
-It also arranges bareboat yachting, often in conjunction with hotel stays.
+But its primary focus is bareboat yachting, often in conjunction with hotel stays.
 268/460–2615 or 888/350–3568. www.sunsail.com.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's